Questions and Answers on the National Instructional Materials Accessibility Standard (NIMAS)

 As of January 23, 2009, states may name organizations which are “authorized entities” under the Chafee amendment to serve as NIMAC Authorized Users, whether or not these agencies are from within the educational structure of the state.
-Click here to review the official policy notice: NIMAC Expanded AU Policy
+Contact the NIMAC if you have any questions.

 NIMAC Policy Update: “Advance Copy” File Sets